-Here are the ten most important financial analysis skills we have identified.
+Here are the ten most important financial analyst skills we have identified.

-- Research Skills- research is by far the most important part of an Analysts job because, without the data mined from research, there can be no analysis.
+Research is by far the most important part of an Analysts job because, without the data mined from research, there can be no analysis.
 Research involves spending time understanding the problem/scenario, plotting out the questions and knowing where to look for the answers.

 This means you need to be resourceful and aware of your environment.
 What makes one financial analyst better than the other is knowing where to find the best quality data.